hydronics2/mojo_fpga_hdmi_to_APA102/README.md

 The APA102 data protocol is described here: https://cpldcpu.wordpress.com/2014/11/30/understanding-the-apa102-superled/

-- as 32 bits of 0s for the start of the sequence
+- as 32 bits of 0s for the start of the LED strip

-- followed by a 32 bits per LED frame of 3 bits (111) and 5 bits (brightness), and 1 byte per R,G,B...
+- followed by a 32 bit LED frame (per pixel).
+The first byte is 3 bits (111) and 5 bits (brightness value), and then 1 byte each for R,G,B... (need to verify order)

 - followed by 32 bits of 1 or 0 depending on what you read